TV5 Cambodia

-TV5 Cambodia is a terrestrial television channel in Cambodia.
-It is owned by Thai billionaire Supachai Verapuchong.
+TV5 Cambodia is a terrestrial television channel in Cambodia that was launched in 1992.
+Both the Cambodian Ministry of Defence and Thai media company KANTANA own an equal share of 50% each in it.
+The Cambodian Ministry of Defense controls the news coverage, while KANTANA controls the advertising and entertainment.
 The channel produces its own Cambodian dramas for programming.
 TV5 Cambodia is the first Cambodian television station to broadcast in digital.